There's a wealth of free resources out there, including books, sites, videos, and even courses.

 How to think like a computer scientist: Learning with Python - Once you're familiar with the basics, this book will walk you through the more advanced concepts and the language's theoretical underpinnings.

-The Django Book - Aimed at those with a working knowledge of Python, this book will teach you everything you need to know about the web framework Django.
+The Django Book - Aimed at those with a working knowledge of Python, this book will teach you everything you need to know about the web framework Django, and has recently been updated to a second edition.

 A Python Book: Beginning Python, Advanced Python, and Python Exercises - This overview of Python, with examples, could be useful as a reference book.